Kyle Sloter

-Kyle Joseph Sloter (born February 7, 1994) is an American football quarterback for the Arlington Renegades of the XFL.
-He played college football at Southern Miss before transferring to Northern Colorado.
+Kyle Joseph Sloter (born February 7, 1994) is an American former professional football quarterback.
+He played college football for the Southern Miss Golden Eagles before transferring to the Northern Colorado Bears.
 He signed as an undrafted free agent with the Denver Broncos of the National Football League (NFL) in 2017.
-He also subsequently has been a member of the Minnesota Vikings, Arizona Cardinals, Detroit Lions, Chicago Bears, Las Vegas Raiders, and Jacksonville Jaguars.
-He also played for the New Orleans Breakers of the United States Football League (USFL).
+He was also a member of the Minnesota Vikings, Arizona Cardinals, Detroit Lions, Chicago Bears, Las Vegas Raiders, and Jacksonville Jaguars.
+He also played for the New Orleans Breakers of the USFL and the Arlington Renegades of the XFL.

-Early years
+Early life

 Born in Atlanta, Georgia, Sloter attended Mount Pisgah Christian School, where he was a two-sport star.
 In football, he set nearly every record with 9,200 total yards, including roughly 6,000 passing yards and 3,000 rushing yards with 87 career touchdowns.
 He was a two-time first-team All-State selection, four times first-team All-District, All-Area, All-Region and All-Metro honoree.
 He also played basketball, helping his team win two Regional Championships and advance to the Final Four and earned All-State, All-Region, All-District and Team MVP honors.
 Sloter scored 2,100 career points, ranking in the Top 10 in the state in scoring and averaged 18.2 points per game with nine rebounds per game as a senior.

 Sloter was regarded as a two-star recruit by the Rivals.com, ESPN.com and Scout.com recruiting networks.
 He received scholarship offers to play as quarterback from Tulane and Southern Miss.
 Sloter had been recruited hard by then Tulane assistant Rickey Bustle, and when Bustle wound at Southern Miss to be the offensive coordinator, Sloter committed to Southern Miss.

 College career

 Southern Miss

-In his first season at Southern Miss, Sloter got red-shirted by the coaches in order for him to be able to compete for the starting job the next spring with a chance to be the Golden Eagles’ 2013 starter as a redshirt freshman.
+In his first season at Southern Miss, Sloter got red-shirted by the coaches in order for him to be able to compete for the starting job the next spring with a chance to be the Golden Eagles' 2013 starter as a redshirt freshman.
 Academically, he was named to the Conference USA Commissioner's Academic Honor Roll.

 Prior to the 2013 season, head coach Ellis Johnson was fired and replaced by Todd Monken.
 With the new regime, Sloter found himself fourth on the quarterback depth chart, so he asked the coaches to work with the wide receivers and by season's end he was granted a starting role as a slot receiver, finishing the year with 5 catches for 35 yards and a touchdown.
 As a sophomore, Sloter concentrated on developing his receiving skills but was buried down the depth chart, posting only 2 catches for 12 yards during the season.
 Heading into his junior season, Sloter was informed that his scholarship was being pulled.
 He decided to transfer to the University of Northern Colorado to have a chance to play quarterback.